pytorch/pytorch.github.io/_posts/2019-6-6-towards-reproducible-research-with-pytorch-hub.md

 model = torch.hub.load('huggingface/pytorch-pretrained-BERT', 'bertForMaskedLM', 'bert-base-cased')
 ```

-In addition, it is also common that repo owners will want to continually add bug fixes or performance improvements.
+It is also common that repo owners will want to continually add bug fixes or performance improvements.
 PyTorch Hub makes it super simple for users to get the latest update by calling:

 ```python
 model = torch.hub.load(..., force_reload=True)